We have worked on the Dunn House, off and on, since 1996.

 The house has had a kitchen addition, as was the custom, and had been attached to the barn.
 A small entryway expanded the front door and a larger (although still small) entryway was attached to the South side but otherwise the house is very like Thomas W Dunn would remember.

-All of us here at Geoff Banks Carpentry are dedicated to maintain it so the world can have it another 175 years.
+All of us here at Geoff Banks Carpentry are dedicated to maintaining it so the world can have it another 175 years.